Libensemble/libensemble/docs/running_libE.rst

 libEnsemble will run on one node in this scenario.
 It is only suitable for running in :doc:`central mode<platforms/platforms_index>` on multi-node systems.
-It can also be used on stand-alone systems. *Technically, you could run without dedicated_mode set, but libEnsemble will still run on one node*.
+It can also be used on stand-alone systems.

 In particular, this mode can be used to run on the **launch** nodes of three-tier systems (e.g. Theta/Summit), allowing the whole node allocation for